 Engineering simulation,

-10× faster.
+30× faster.

-To power the next decade of engineering simulation — where every design is run a thousand times, not once.
+To power the next decade of engineering simulation, where every design is run a thousand times, not once.

 Installation

 brae is production-ready on NVIDIA GPUs, run it on your workstation, a cluster, or the cloud, and drops straight into your existing OpenFOAM workflow.
-One command to install:

 curl -fsSL https://brae.sh/install.sh | shRequires NVIDIA GPU · CUDA 12.4